Content Map Terms

 If a fluid is used during the test to help your doctor see the uterine lining clearly, you may absorb some fluid and feel bloated.
 It may also change the level of sodium in your blood.
 If gas is used, you have a small risk for an air bubble (air embolism) in a blood vessel, though this is very rare.

-A hysteroscopy can cause injury to the uterus or cervix, an infection, or bleeding.
-In rare cases, the uterus, bladder, or bowel can be punctured during the test, requiring surgical repair.
+Hysteroscopy can cause injury to the uterus or cervix, an infection, or bleeding.
+In rare cases, the uterus, bladder, or bowel can be punctured during the test and require surgical repair.
 If general anesthesia is used, there is a small risk of problems from the anesthesia.

 The inside of the uterus looks normal in size and shape.